YosysHQ-Docs/yosys-cmd-ref/source/cmd/write_edif.rst

             -pvector {par|bra|ang}
                 sets the delimiting character for module port rename clauses to parentheses, square brackets, or angle brackets.

+            -lsbidx
+                use index 0 for the LSB bit of a net or port instead of MSB.

         Unfortunately there are different "flavors" of the EDIF file format.
 This command generates EDIF files for the Xilinx place&route tools.
 It might be